Akamai reported mixed second-quarter 2014 results. Management

 (Kona), network operator solutions and other Internet-based

-Public Sector.
-The company markets and sells its services and
+The company markets and sells its services and solutions both

-remaining 28.0% came from its foreign operations, of which Europe
+the remaining 29% came from its foreign operations.

 Akamai Technologies Inc. (AKAM): Read the Full

 Want the latest recommendations from Zacks Investment Research?